I'm So Bored with the USA

-"I'm So Bored with the U.S.A." is a song by British punk rock band the Clash, featured on their critically acclaimed 1977 debut album, which was released in the United States in July 1979 as their second album after Give 'Em Enough Rope.
+"I'm So Bored with the U.S.A." is a song by the English rock band the Clash, featured on their critically acclaimed 1977 eponymous debut studio album, which was released in the United States in July 1979 as their second studio album after Give 'Em Enough Rope.
 It was the album's third track in the original version and second in the US version.

 Song information

 The song was originally titled "I'm So Bored with You", a song written by Mick Jones.
 According to Keith Topping's book The Complete Clash, the song was about Jones's girlfriend at the time, the same woman who was the topic of "Deny".

 According to the story often told by the song's authors, Joe Strummer and Jones, including on the documentary Westway to the World, the change came about by Strummer mishearing the song's title when Jones played it to him during their first meeting at their Davies Road squat.
 The band's early recordings, including the popular live bootleg 5 Go Mad at The Roundhouse, include the song in its original form.
 However, by the time of the concert on 20 September 1976 at the Roundhouse, Camden, the song was performed using its new title.
 The intro to the song is a variant on the intro to "Pretty Vacant" by the Sex Pistols.